nrwl/nx/docs/shared/react-tutorial/3-task-running.md

 - `executor` - which Nx executor to run.
 The syntax here is: `<plugin name>:<executor name>`
 - `outputs` - this is an array of files that would be created by running this target.
 (This informs Nx on what to save for it's caching mechanisms you'll learn about in [4 - Workspace Optimizations](/react-tutorial/4-workspace-optimization)).
-- `options` - this is a object defining which executor options to use for the given target.
+- `options` - this is an object defining which executor options to use for the given target.
 Every Nx executor allows for options as a way to parameterize it's functionality.

-{% callout type="note" title="Target Configurations" }
+{% callout type="note" title="Target Configurations" %}
 In addition to allowing for option overrides at the command level, Nx also has a mechism called "configurations" for defining sets of option overrides.
 Common use-cases for this include a `development` and `production` configuration on your applications' `build` target.

 You can read more in [this recipe for Executor configurations](/recipe/use-executor-configurations).